Students applying for admission or readmission to Trevecca Nazarene University must submit an application by the following dates:

 All applicants upon admittance to the University are required to submit a $200 enrollment deposit by May 1 for the fall semester enrollment or by December 15 for the spring semester enrollment.
 This enrollment deposit is non-refundable after the stated deadlines.
-All freshmen and transfers will have one half of their deposit applied to their student account.
-The remaining one half will cover the student’s orientation costs.
+All freshmen and transfers will have their deposit applied to their orientation costs.
 (Orientation is required.)
 All readmission and non-degree applicants will have the full amount applied to their student account.
 Check or money order made payable to Trevecca Nazarene University must be submitted to the Office of Admissions.

 Admission of Homeschooled Students

 Admission of a homeschooler to Trevecca requires the same documentation as any other Trevecca freshman applicant (i.e. submitting official ACT/SAT scores, qualifying under the Freshmen Admissions Policy, etc.).
 The main difference is in the generation of the homeschooler’s high school transcript.
 Trevecca requires a high school transcript with all the subjects and grades taken by the student.